Investigators

 Research Interests:

-fMRI, behavioral, and neuropsychological studies of cognitive control, language, and motor coordination.
+fMRI, behavioral, and neuropsychological studies of cognitive control, working memory, and motor coordination.

 On-going Imaging Projects:

-The role of the left temporal parietal region in verbal working memory.
+The role of the left temporal parietal region in stimulus-driven attention and verbal working memory, and control processes in task switching.

 sarinopo@msu.edu